Flock Of Turkeys Is Called

 What's a Flock of Turkeys Called?
 Exploring the Avian Social Dynamics of Meleagris gallopavo

 Have you ever wondered what a group of turkeys is called?
-While many animal groups have well-known collective nouns (a pride of lions, a gaggle of geese), the term for a group of turkeys might surprise you.
-This article delves into the fascinating world of wild and domesticated turkeys, exploring their social structures, behaviors, and the surprisingly varied names used to describe their gatherings.
-We'll also unravel some common misconceptions and delve into the etymology of these collective nouns.
-Understanding the terminology helps appreciate the complex social lives of these often-misunderstood birds.
+Also, this article gets into the fascinating world of wild and domesticated turkeys, exploring their social structures, behaviors, and the surprisingly varied names used to describe their gatherings.
+We'll also unravel some common misconceptions and dig into the etymology of these collective nouns.
+Still, while many animal groups have well-known collective nouns (a pride of lions, a gaggle of geese), the term for a group of turkeys might surprise you.
+Understanding the terminology helps appreciate the complex social lives of these often-misunderstood birds Practical, not theoretical..

 Introduction: More Than Just Thanksgiving Dinner